 If we did some word association with the condition known as varicose veins, terms such as pregnancy and compression stockings would likely be thrown into the mix.

 It’s easy to understand why many people associate varicose veins primarily with women.
-So many of these veins show up during pregnancy, and about three-fourths of people who have the condition are female, according to the American College of Phlebology, a group for health care providers who specialize in venous and lymphatic diseases.
+So many of these veins show up during pregnancy, and about three-fourths of people who have the condition are female, according to the American Vein and Lymphatic Society, a group for health care providers who specialize in venous and lymphatic diseases.

 That means a quarter of men – millions of men – are living with varicose veins.
 At Gilvydis Vein Clinic, about 45 percent of our patient base is male, and the severity of the disease is similar among the genders.